 Personal Income Tax The Personal Income Tax Law includes the vast majority of all tax expenditure programs approved to date.
-It is estimated that tax expenditures will reduce 2012-13 Personal Income Tax revenues by more than \$33 billion.
+It is estimated that tax expenditures will reduce 2014-15 Personal Income Tax General Fund revenues by more than \$37 billion.

-Sales and Use Tax The Sales and Use Tax Law contains separately identifiable state tax expenditures worth about \$10 billion in 2012-13.
+Sales and Use Tax The Sales and Use Tax Law contains separately identifiable state tax General Fund expenditures worth about \$13 billion in 2014-15.
 Examples of these include food; prescription medicines; gas, electricity, and water delivered through mains; farm equipment; fuel sold to common carriers; and rental of linen supplies.

-Corporation Tax Fiscal year 2012-13 tax expenditures in the corporation category amount to nearly \$6 billion.
-Examples of these expenditures include provisions for S corporations, water's edge election, provisions for research and development, and special treatment for Enterprise zones and similar areas.
+Corporation Tax Fiscal year 2014-15 General Fund tax expenditures in the corporation category amount to over \$5 billion.
+Examples of these expenditures include provisions for research and development, interest on state and local government obligations, provisions for apportionment, and provisions for water's edge election.

-Other Taxes Remaining tax expenditure programs are estimated to reduce revenues in the range of \$100 million annually.
-Much of this revenue loss results from aircraft jet fuel used by common carriers and the armed services, sales of cigarettes to governmental agencies, and diesel fuel used by transit districts and schools.
+Other Taxes Remaining tax expenditure programs are estimated to reduce revenues by over \$100 million annually.
+Much of this revenue loss results from aircraft jet fuel used by common carriers and the armed services, and diesel fuel used by transit districts and schools.